w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

 ### Algorithm

-The steps for a scoped view transition are based on the [steps for a document view transition](https://drafts.csswg.org/css-view-transitions-1/#lifecycle) with appropriate modifications.
+The steps for an element-scoped view transition are based on the [steps for a document view transition](https://drafts.csswg.org/css-view-transitions-1/#lifecycle) with appropriate modifications.
 At a high level: